Journaling for goal achievement: what the research actually shows

 Why journaling for goal achievement requires more than writing goals down

-Writing goals down is necessary but not sufficient because the Matthews study found that writing alone was the baseline condition; the largest gains came from adding action planning, progress tracking, and weekly review.
+Writing goals down is necessary but not sufficient — the Matthews study showed that the layers of action planning, progress tracking, and weekly review produce the largest gains, not the writing act itself.
 Most goal journaling advice reduces the findings to “write your goals down and you’re 42% more likely to succeed.”
 That’s a useful soundbite.
 It’s also misleading.

 Matthews’ 2007 study – a conference presentation that has not been published in a peer-reviewed journal, though its findings are widely cited and consistent with the broader goal-setting literature – tested five conditions [1].
 Each group added a layer: thinking about goals, writing them, adding action commitments, sharing with a friend, and sending weekly progress reports.
 The performance improvement scaled with each layer.
 Writing goals down increases success – but writing was the floor, not the ceiling.